l4aaa/classical-SAT-solving-algorithms/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

-> **Disclaimer**: The simpler methods (Resolution, DP) are implemented for scientific comparison and may not solve large instances efficiently.
+> **Disclaimer**: The simpler methods (Resolution, DP) are implemented for scientific comparison and educational purposes; they are not intended for solving large industrial instances.